jamesrseal/seafarers/README.md

 ## Introduction
 Hi, my name is James.
 I work as a digital consultant and run my own company, [Dare Mighty Data Solutions](www.daremightydata.com).
 At Dare Mighty Data our ethos is that we seek to help companies in their digital transformation process by enabling them to use all of the tools and technologies at their disposal to the maximum effect.

-This project spawned from an idea I had after reading a blog post on Jalopnik [(link)](https://jalopnik.com/crew-of-ever-given-really-dont-want-to-spend-years-stuc-1846730643) and the quoted Guardian article [(link)](https://www.theguardian.com/environment/2021/apr/19/ever-given-crew-fear-joining-ranks-of-seafarers-stranded-on-ships-for-years)
+This project spawned from an idea I had after reading a blog post on [Jalopnik](https://jalopnik.com/crew-of-ever-given-really-dont-want-to-spend-years-stuc-1846730643) and the quoted [Guardian](https://www.theguardian.com/environment/2021/apr/19/ever-given-crew-fear-joining-ranks-of-seafarers-stranded-on-ships-for-years) article.

 As mentioned in the articles, the [ILO](https://www.ilo.org/dyn/seafarers/seafarersBrowse.list?p_lang=en) maintains a database of cases of abandoned seafarers.
 I got sucked into reading and learning about all of the different abandoned seafarers and ships around the world but I felt like the presentation of the information was lacking.
 Wouldn't it be neat to have a dashboard that showed where all of the ships were across the globe and their status according to the ILO.
 With that thought in mind I set out to make that dashboard.